Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Introduction

 Second, \emph{fundraising within 12 months is dominated by recency and momentum}.
 On the final window, a LightGBM model with inverse-prevalence weights attains AUROC $=0.817$ and PR-AUC $=0.220$.
 SHAP identifies days since last round and age as first-order drivers, with concave gains from cumulative capital and investor breadth.
 Reliability curves show optimism at higher scores.
 Isotonic recalibration is therefore recommended when calibrated probabilities, rather than rankings, are required.

 Third, \emph{exits are associated with financing maturity}.
 For 36-month exits, the Random Forest with inverse-prevalence weights delivers AUROC $=0.872$ and PR-AUC $=0.559$ on holdout.
 Importance and partial dependence indicate that time since last round and age, together with cumulative capital raised, are the leading drivers of exits, with investor breadth and cumulative rounds contributing secondarily.
+These patterns are consistent with evidence that VCs behave as selective experimenters.
+High-growth outcomes are rare but exhibit strong dependence on accumulated capital, market validation, and early technological signals \citep{NandaRhodesKropf2013JFE}.
+Studies that compare machine learning predictions to actual VC investment choices also find that VCs often fund firms that rank highly in predictive models, although some underserved high-potential firms persist (Lyonnet and Stern, 2024).
+This alignment supports the external validity of the predictors identified here, particularly financing maturity and recent fundraising intensity.
 Together, these results show that interpretable ML can deliver ranking-useful precision on out-of-time cohorts while recovering mechanisms that align with economic priors.
 Fundraising behaves as a recency and momentum phenomenon, patent growth reflects maturity and mean reversion, and exits load on financing depth.

 \paragraph{Relation to the literature.} The analysis complements and integrates three literatures.
 From entrepreneurial finance, roles for founder and firm maturity and for financing histories in shaping outcomes are confirmed \citep{Gompers2010JFE,Eggers2015AMJ,Gompers2020JFE}.
 From the innovation literature, patent stocks and citations are used as predictive inputs rather than only as outcomes, consistent with patents both signaling quality and causally enhancing financing and growth \citep{Conti2013JOIE,HsuZiedonis2013SMJ,FarreMensa2020JF,Kogan2017QJE}.
 From ML in finance and innovation, an interpretable, leakage-averse pipeline is adopted in the spirit of \citet{Kim2024}, targeted to the startup domain with quarter-level panels, non-overlapping time splits, and explicit reliability checks.
 The novelty is the combination of a patent-growth dependent variable at scale, unified benchmarking across funding, patenting, and exit horizons within one pipeline, and deployable ranked lists from strictly out-of-time scoring.